 Like our Everyday Money for Everyday People presentation, but for Zombies.
 Get it?
 Financial Zombies, like the rest of the undead, wander about seeking only to consume, without apparent reason or rationale, and are never satisfied.
 But is it possible to bring one back from the financial undead?
 There is always hope!

-Young and Financially Empowered: Must Have Financial Lessons for Those in Their 20s
+4. Young and Financially Empowered: Must-Have Financial Lessons for Those in Their 20s

 From student loans and credit card debt to pawn loans and rent-to-own contracts, young adults deal with financial challenges that, while not unique to their demographic, can affect their generation in uniquely crushing ways.
 This presentation addresses financial issues that are very specific for young adults and offers ideas for preventing and addressing financial problems.
 By helping young people to recognize signs of impending financial troubles, grasp the consequences of excessive debt, and understand their options for dealing with debt, this presentation empowers the twenty-something crowd to build a strong foundation for wise financial decisions for the rest of their lives.

-Who Wants to Live like a Millionaire?
+5. Who Wants to Live Like a Millionaire?
 Monkey See or Monkey Do?

 A self-awareness workshop and activity to help participants connect their opinions and attitudes to their financial choices and corresponding consequences.
 Let’s busts some millionaire myths, confirm some basic beliefs, and commit to healthy financial behaviors.

-Avalanches, Cascades, Landslides and Snowballs.
+6. Avalanches, Cascades, Landslides, and Snowballs.
 Do It Yourself Debt Relief Options

 Let’s have a lively and practical discussion of four do-it-yourself debt repayment options: 1) The Debt Avalanche: Attacking debts in order of highest to lowest APR to save the most money and pay off soonest, 2) The Debt Cascade: Setting future monthly payments by your current monthly minimum payments for those not able to send additional cash, 3) The Debt Landslide: Attacking debts in order of newest to oldest to rebuild credit fastest, and 4) The Debt Snowball: Attacking debts in order of smallest to largest to generate continued motivation through small, early wins.

-This fun and insightful workshop begins with a brief 30-question self-evaluation of each our own spending personalities (yes, most of us have a multiple spending personalities, and that’s okay).
+This fun and insightful workshop will begin with a brief 30-question self-evaluation of each of our own spending personalities (yes, most of us have multiple spending personalities, and that’s okay).